Gluraki/ZECxtend/README.md

 ## What This Is

-ZECxtend aims to fulfill what was originally planned for ZEC-timing while also serving as a playground for testing and learning.
+ZECxtend aims to fulfill and extend what was originally planned for ZEC-timing while also serving as a playground for testing and learning.

-## Featues
+## Features
 - Manage teams, drivers, and users in one system
 - Configure challenges and attempt rules for competitions
 - Capture and store attempts with timing and validity data